Making life look happier

 What we see can have a profound impact on our wellbeing – from the colours we look at to the views we take in.
-We asked sunglasses company Tens to explain more about their mission to make life look happier…
+We asked sunglasses company Tens, which Richard Branson has invested in, to explain more about their mission to make life look happier…

 Normal sunglasses protect your eyes by dispersing light across the entire colour spectrum, making your surroundings look dark and gloomy.
 However, we’ve taken the colour balance theory and applied it to a lens by assigning more light to warmer, golden, happier tones, bathing everything in a warm, amber glow.

 We worked with a light psychologist at the start of last year and he said that as humans have been using fire for millions of years to cook, the connection between a warm orange glow of a flame and the feeling of safety, comfort and social interaction is something that’s ingrained in our biological makeup.
 Additionally, warm orange hues are representative of sunsets - when blue visible light is essentially removed from sunlight - leaving an orange-red wavelength band of 600 - 700nm (if we’re being technical).
 Our brains associate these colours with the end of the working day and an evening of rest and relaxation.

 Focusing predominantly on the way bright sunlight is filtered, the lens fills highlight colours with subtle yellows and oranges and adds saturation to greens and blues, reminiscent of the colour palettes found in photography of the 1970s.

 As our co-founder Marty Bell explains, “We just wanted to create a lens that made everyday life look like a 35mm photo of Venice Beach in the ‘70s, so it’s cool to know that there’s some psychology behind our theory that these tones genuinely make you feel happier.”